swidler/roam-python/README.md

 	-cr, --cpg_ref genome assembly version for CpG coordinates file.
 	-no, --no_roam flag for not running the rest of RoAM after creating CpG file (use this flag, with no value following it, to stop RoAM process after file creation).
-	-u, --use_diag_filt determines whether filtering thresholds would be taken from diagnose (True), or would be user-defined (False) (default: True).
+	-nd, --no_diag_filt flag to use user-specified c_to_t threshold.
 	-ct, --max_c_to_t user-defined threshold to identify sites with a true C->T mutation (used only if use_diag_filt is False) (default: 0.25).
-	-mg, --merge merge information from the two strands for each CpG position (default: True).
+	-mg, --no_merge flag for not merging information from the two strands for each CpG position.
 	-ga, --max_g_to_a threshold used to identify sites with a true C->T mutation.
 Only relevant when library='single' (default: 0.25).
 	-me, --method method used to remove true C->T mutations (default: c_to_t for library='double',